moccalotto/kaos/_brainstorms/farout.md

 ---

 ## Premise
-We are all AIs derived from humans and living in another solar system.
+We are all AIs (actually Simulated Intelligences or SIs) derived from humans and living in another solar system.

 ## Timeline